-Any car which fails to finish leg 1 in accordance with the above may be repaired at the competitor's discretion.
-However, the car must report to the overnight regroup prior to leg 2, no later than 1 hour before the scheduled start of the first car.
+Any car which fails to finish a leg in accordance with the above can be repaired at the competitor's discretion.
+However, the car must report to the overnight regroup prior to the next leg, no later than 1 hour before the scheduled start of the first car.